F1 signs 7-year contract extension with Singapore Grand Prix | Sports-Games

 - France

-Formula One signed a seven-year contract extension Thursday with the Singapore Grand Prix.
+Formula One signed a seven-year contract extension on Thursday with the Singapore Grand Prix.

 F1 said in a statement that a deal to continue racing at the Marina Bay street circuit until 2028 was agreed with the Singapore GP and Singapore's tourism board.